zyedidia/micro/runtime/help/colors.md

 Micro comes with a number of colorschemes by default.
 The colorschemes that you can display will depend on what kind of color support your terminal has.

-Omit color-link default "[fg color],[bg color]" will make the background color match the terminal's, and transparency if set.
+Omitting `color-link default "[fg color],[bg color]"` will make the background color match the terminal's, and transparency if set.

 Modern terminals tend to have a palette of 16 user-configurable colors (these colors can often be configured in the terminal preferences), and additional